Skip to content

 Complete

-Let's create a Secret in lab11 namespace containing the postgres database user and password information.
+Let's create a Secret in lab11 namespace containing the mariadb database user and password information.
 Here is the template:

 apiVersion: v1